Can be either frustrating or hilarious, depending on how badly the viewer wants the reveal, and how far the viewer was strung along expecting it.

 - One story arc has Haley start speaking in a cypher as a result of trauma partly caused by her (at the time) unrequited love for Elan.
 A cleric tells her that her affliction will clear up when she is ready to reveal the secret, so in this strip, she tries to tell Elan various secrets (but none of them is the secret that will cure hernote ).
 Decrypted, her secrets are: "Elan, I'm in love with you.
 Completely in love.
 My dad is being held ransom by an evil dictator.
 I'm not really in the Thieves' Guild anymore.
 I cheat at solitaire.
 I have a tattoo you've never seen.
 I kissed a girl once.
 OK, OK, more than once!
 Elan, it turns out I may not be exactly what you would call..." before being interrupted.
 Whatever the last secret was, it was something even V didn't know, and it still hasn't come up again.

 - In the Paper Mario fan comic A Castle Divided, Yoshi Kid (a.k.a. the Great Gonzales Jr.) is about to tell Goombario what his real name is when he gets cut off.
-This was obviously done because the Yoshi partner is named by the player, thus has no official real name.
+This was done because in Paper Mario: The Thousand-Year Door, the Yoshi partner is named by the player, and thus has no official real name.

 - White Dark Life: Matt is eventually asked about his parents in a crossover RP.
 However, he only remembers that they were normal people.
 Cosmo surprisingly ends up being the most annoyed.